smishraIOV/rsk-aa-wallet/README.md

 # Rootstock account abstraction

+Note: The contracts and tests in this repo must be used with the appropriate [version of RSKJ modified](https://github.com/rsksmart/rskj/tree/AA-poc) for account abstraction.

 This project explores introducing account abstraction in Rootstock using the ERC-4337 design.
 An important part of this approach is the separation of a transaction's validation logic from its execution.
 The ERC is still a work in progress.
 However, some L2 rollup projects have implemented similar versions with "native" account abstraction.
 We start with code from a ZKSync [tutorial](https://github.com/matter-labs/custom-aa-tutorial) from Matter Labs.

-At this state the experiment we have in mind is to create a contract with some ERC-4337 features and then use [RSKIP-167](https://github.com/rsksmart/RSKIPs/blob/master/IPs/RSKIP167.md) (`install code` precompiled contract) to inject the compiled bytecode in the state trie under the node for an externally owned account (`EOA`).
+Our approach is to create a contract with "some: ERC-4337 features and then use [RSKIP-167](https://github.com/rsksmart/RSKIPs/blob/master/IPs/RSKIP167.md) (`install code` precompiled contract) to inject the compiled bytecode in the state trie under the node for an externally owned account (`EOA`).
 This will create a new type of EOA which can serve as a nearly native smart (contract) wallet.

+Two key features of ERC4337 that we adopt are the separation of transaction validation and execution within the wallet.
+When processing a TX, a RSKJ node will call the wallet's `ValidateTransaction` method, and if it succeeds, then it will call the wallet's `Execute` method.
+To illustrate the generality of validation process the wallet is initiated with 2 owners, and for validation, a transaction must provide the concatenated ECDSA signature of each owner.
+This signature appears in a new EIP-2718 format new rransaction type.
+Noticeably absent from our appoach is any refence to ERC4337's paymaster (and associated contracts).

 ## Motivation